 Colin Kruse published his original Pillar commentary on the Letters of John in 2000.
-This second edition brings the bibliography up-to-date, lightly edit the text, and include the NIV 2011 as the English basis of the commentary.
+This second edition brings the bibliography up-to-date, lightly edits the text, and includes the NIV 2011 as the English basis of the commentary.

 I noticed several new footnotes interacting with recent articles.
 For example, commenting on the phrase “born of God” in 1 John 2:28, Kruse has added a note to Menken’s article in Novum Testamentum (2009).
 The body of the commentary is unchanged by this added note.
 In another example, Kruse as altered the commentary and added a reference to Roy Ciampa’s 2010 Novum Testamentum article on John 1:7 in Codex Alexandrinus.
-There are many new footnotes adding a quotation from historic commentaries drawn from the Ancient Christian Commentary (vol. 11, edited by Gerald Bray).
+There are many new footnotes, including a quotation from historical commentaries drawn from the Ancient Christian Commentary (vol. 11, edited by Gerald Bray).